bigblue/bigblue.github.io/_posts/2014-04-21-weave-auto-assigned-ips.md

       ExecStart=/bin/echo Weave Installed
 ```

-## Getting ips for new containers
+## Getting IPs for new containers

-You then create a new c-lan to assign the ip addresses for a particular subnet.
+You then create a new c-lan to assign the IP addresses for a particular subnet.

 ```bash
 weave-clanmgmt create clan myclan